How to Cope with Common Causes of Loss

 Helping Others with Loss

-If a loved one has experienced a loss, share some of the above tips and encourage them to seek help from a health care provider, chaplain or a health resource consultant at the Psychological Health Resource Center.
+If a loved one has experienced a loss, share some of the above tips and encourage them to seek support.
 Children can be especially vulnerable to experiences of loss and may have unique needs depending on their age.
-Fortunately, child-specific resources, like Military Kids Connect, are available.
-Seek professional help if your child has symptoms that are interfering with their daily routines or schoolwork, or that don't improve after a short time.
+Fortunately, child-specific resources are available below.
+Seek additional help if your child experiences symptoms that are interfering with their daily routines or schoolwork, or that don't improve over time.

 If you or a loved one needs additional support, contact the Psychological Health Resource Center 24/7 to confidentially speak with trained health resource consultants.
-Call 866-966-1020 or use the Real Warriors Live Chat.
-You can also see a list of key psychological health resources here.
+Call 866-966-1020 or use the Live Chat.

 Additional Resources: